 - Iron reduction

 - Salt stress

 FingerprintDive into the research topics of 'Salt stress-induced loss of iron oxidoreduction activities and reacquisition of that phenotype depend on rus operon transcription in Acidithiobacillus ferridurans'.
 Together they form a unique fingerprint.

-- Research Centre for Sport, Exercise and Life Sciences - Professor in Bio-Science and Bio-Technology
+- Centre for Health and Life Sciences - Professor in Bio-Science and Bio-Technology

 Person: Teaching and Research